Skip to main content

 • AG exclusive enforcement

-Where your data leaks from in Connecticut
+Where does your data leak from in Connecticut?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Connecticut:

 • Connecticut Judicial Branch public case search